woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

     -   Test to confirm new features/fixes are working correctly.
     -   Smoke test – test a cross section of core functionality.
     -   Tests performed should be recorded and listed in the release pull request.
--   Ask a team member to review the changes in the release pull request and for anyone who has done testing that they approve the pull request. **Remember release pull requests are just used for tracking the release and are not merged into master**.
+-   Ask a team member to review the changes in the release pull request and for anyone who has done testing that they approve the pull request.

 _Outcome_: **Confident that source code is ready for release: intended fixes are working correctly, no release blockers or build issues.**